-The North Massapequa Fire Department (NMFD) will be hosting its Annual Fire Prevention Open House on Friday Night October 9th at its headquarters, 1000 Broadway, from 7 to 9 p.m.
-The 41st Annual Children’s Rag-A-Muffin Costume Parade will be held on Sunday, October 25th.
+The North Massapequa Fire Department (NMFD) will be hosting its Annual Fire Prevention Open House on Friday Night October 10th at its headquarters, 1000 Broadway, from 7 to 9 p.m.
+The 40th Annual Children’s Rag-A-Muffin Costume Parade will be held on Sunday, October 26th.
 The Children’s Rag-A-Muffin Costume Parade will start at 12 noon at the corner of North Nassau Avenue, process north on Broadway and conclude behind Fire Department Headquarters.
 There will be no rain date.
 All children who participate must be registered so they will be eligible for free prizes.
 “The Rag-A-Muffin Parade is always special,” explained NMFD Chief Kevin B. Mauro.
-“For over four decades we have hosted this outstanding event, which has brought tremendous joy to our community’s families, and especially our young people.
+“Over the last four decades we have hosted this outstanding event, which has brought tremendous joy to our community’s families, and especially our young people.
 Our department is extremely proud of this event and I know our residents are looking forward to many more years of the Rag-A-Muffin parade.”
 The event is always held near Halloween, which provides some extra atmosphere to an event already charged with excitement.
 “It’s a great day for the children,” Chief Mauro said.
 “Kids can wear costumes before Halloween to make sure they’re ready for trick-or-treating.
 After the costume parade they’re sure to be excited with the prospect of winning a bicycle or another great prize at the award ceremony.”
-Registration will be held on Friday, October 9th from 7 to 9 p.m. during Fire prevention Open House at Fire Department headquarters and Sunday, September 27th at the Fire Department Booth at the Annual Columbus Lodge #2143 Italian Feast and Festival.
-Late registration will take place at 11 am on Sunday, October 25th at the start of the parade, North Nassau Avenue and North Broadway.
+Registration will be held on Friday, October 10th from 7 to 9 p.m. during Fire prevention Open House at Fire Department headquarters and Sunday, September 28th at the Fire Department Booth at the Annual Columbus Lodge #2143 Italian Feast and Festival ((Rain Date: SUNDAY October 5th 2014).
+Late registration will take place at 11 am on Sunday, October 26th at the start of the parade, North Nassau Avenue and North Broadway.
 Registration can also be done online at www.nmfd-660.com.
-Chief Mauro also urged residents to bring their families to the Department’s Annual Fire Prevention Open House, slated for Friday, October 9, 2015 from 7 to 9 p.m.
+Instant Cash Loans Bad Credit Unemployed Chief Mauro also urged residents to bring their families to the Department’s Annual Fire Prevention Open House, slated for Friday, October 10th, 2014 from 7 to 9 p.m.
 “Our fire prevention program is outstanding and will include live demonstrations, hands on training, blood pressure checks, jaws of life demonstration and free goodies for both children and adults.
 Fire Prevention posters prepared by local school children will also be on display,” explained Chief Mauro.
 “Most importantly, residents will learn how to keep their families safe.
-We hope to see everyone there.”
+We hope to see everyone there great site.”